The 10-minute weekly meal plan (that actually sticks)

 The list of dinners that work in our house, and the ones we've quietly retired.

 Free during beta.
-Pricing for the full release is still being decided — it'll be modest and honest.
+Pricing for the full release is still being decided.
+It'll be modest and honest.

 Yes.
 One household can share the same plan across devices.
 Both of you see the same week, the same list, the same meals.